Rules ver. 1.8

 - (rule 6) Each (left and right hand sides) heat exchanger volume as a separate stl file

 - In a directory named “high_res_surfaces” (rule 9.2).

 - Directories “frt_suspension” and “rr_suspension” (rule 9.8).

 - In a directory named “vehicle_body”: All remaining bodywork.

 2.2 These parts should be exported as separate stl files with 1 unit = 1m.
 Note: files must be saved with lower case suffix .stl (NOT .STL).

 2.3 A full symmetric model must be submitted.
 Except where specified otherwise, any dimensions given apply to the entire car.

 2.4 A plain text file must be included in the archive to specify the offset for the following parts compared to their position as supplied in the parts file, even if they have not been moved, stating the following:

 2.5 Only the parts specified in rule 2.1 and the text file in rule 2.4 should be included.
 No other guide parts should be submitted.
-Please avoid including internal construction geometry.
+Internal construction geometry must not be part of the submission.
 The combined size of the stl files (before compression) must be below 160MB for ASCII stl, or below 40MB for binary stl.